title: Writing Native Modules tags: #programming, #react, #ionic

 A module is a plugin

 Occasionally, the callee layer will need to execute before getting called, or even before the main layer is executed.
 In those cases, there will be a general framework to follow with hooks.
 The framework is to tell the host the functions to call, initialize or destroy the module.
-The hooks are there to add new features to the host without the other layer intervention (which can not access these parts directly in our case).
+The hooks are there to add new features to the host without the other layer intervention (which cannot access these parts directly in our case).
 These hooks are why we normally need a module in the first place.

 A module is a library

 But, how do we architect the module in the first place?
 From the host's perspective, it needs to be executable logic.
 While the host is initializing, it may run initialization code in the module.
 The same when the host is terminated.
 Logic in the module will mirror the host lifecycle.
-But from the perspective of the caller layer, it needs to be a library.
+But from the perspective of the caller layer, it has to be a library.

 The above is my mental model when writing a native module.
 The implementation will differ based on the platforms, but it provides a quick way to pick the relevant parts to learn from the documentation and example codes.